drakkan/test-github-actions/docs/full-configuration.md

     - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
     - `apply_proxy_config`, boolean.
 If enabled the common proxy configuration, if any, will be applied.
 Default `true`.
     - `tls_mode`, integer.
 0 means accept both cleartext and encrypted sessions.
 1 means TLS is required for both control and data connection.
 2 means implicit TLS.
 Do not enable this blindly, please check that a proper TLS config is in place if you set `tls_mode` is different from 0.
     - `force_passive_ip`, ip address.
 External IP address to expose for passive connections.
 Leavy empty to autodetect.
+If not empty, it must be a valid IPv4 address.
 Defaut: "".
     - `client_auth_type`, integer.
-Set to `1` to require client certificate authentication in addition to FTP authentication.
-You need to define at least a certificate authority for this to work.
+Set to `1` to require a client certificate and verify it.
+Set to `2` to request a client certificate during the TLS handshake and verify it if given, in this mode the client is allowed not to send a certificate.
+At least one certification authority must be defined in order to verify client certificates.
+If no certification authority is defined, this setting is ignored.
 Default: 0.
     - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
 The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L52).
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
 Default: empty.
   - `bind_port`, integer.
 Deprecated, please use `bindings`
   - `bind_address`, string.
 Deprecated, please use `bindings`